Writing data access code often involves lots of boilerplate, most of which tends to be inconsistent across different types of data stores.

 Andrew is an independent consultant with cross-functional expertise in the design, development, and deployment of enterprise level software systems.
 Working with various clients, Andrew has been exposed to many different technology stacks, most recently specializing in Java Microservices and continuous delivery.

-Course Overview [Autogenerated] Hi, everyone.
-My name's Andre Morgan.
-Welcome to my course.
-Overview of spring Data.
-I'm an independent consultant specializing in Spring Micro Service is in continuous delivery.
-Nearly all Java developers will need to deal with data access at some point on a lot of the time.
-This involves writing that sort of boiler plate.
+Course Overview Hi everyone.
+My name's Andrew Morgan, and welcome to my course, Overview of Spring Data.
+I'm an independent consultant specializing in Spring, microservices, and continuous delivery.
+Nearly all Java developers will need to deal with data access at some point, and a lot of the time this involves writing a ton of boilerplate.
 In this course, we're going to give an overview of Spring Data, a collection of projects for data access in Java.
-Some of the major topics that will cover include bootstrapping an application with the Spring Data starter.
-Accessing data with repositories on transaction management were spring.
-By the end of this course, she'll know the basics of spring Data on will be able to get started with any spring data project before beginning this course.
-She should be familiar with Spring Java and databases.
-From here, you should feel Constable diving into any module specific spring date.
-Of course, I hope you'll join me on this journey to learn spring data with the overview of spring days.
-Of course, a floor site
+Some of the major topics that we'll cover include bootstrapping an application with the Spring Data starter, accessing data with repositories, and transaction management with Spring.
+By the end of this course, you'll know the basics of Spring Data and will be able to get started with any Spring Data project.
+Before beginning this course, you should be familiar with Spring, Java, and databases.
+From here, you should feel comfortable diving into any module-specific Spring Data course.
+I hope you'll join me on this journey to learn Spring Data with the Overview of Spring Data course at Pluralsight.